openforcefield/standards/docs/enhancement-proposals/off-ep-divalent-vs.md

     match="once" >
 </VirtualSite>
 ```
 for the off-centre -OH sites.
-Referring to the diagram in the [existing SMIRNOFF standards](https://openforcefield.github.io/standards/standards/smirnoff/#virtualsites-virtual-sites-for-off-atom-charges),
-`inPlaneAngle` is the angle between the angle bisecting the 2-1-3 angle and the 1-VS vector.

 These new definitions could be directly converted to existing virtual site types in common MD packages, including the LocalCoordinatesSite in OpenMM and the 3out site in Gromacs.